DavisHenckel/Wilco-Scripting/README.md

 - Changing "Reports To" field in AD if a Manager Separated
 - Generating Reports of Office Licensing Information combined with other AD Attributes
 - Generating Reports of other specific AD Attributes
-- Auditing AD Monthly to ensure AD Contents Match HR's Database.
+- Auditing AD Monthly to ensure AD Contents Match HR's Database
+- Auditing all user permissions

+It also led to enhancing some of the data integrity of users in Active Directory.

 ## The Process, Before and After
 ### Before